junxit/us-congress-bills-114/bill.md

 ## § 2.
 Internet-based offshore oil and gas lease sales

-- **(a)** *Authorization* Section 8 of the Outer Continental Shelf Leasing Act (43 U.S.C.
+- **(a)** *Authorization* Section 8 of the Outer Continental Shelf Lands Act (43 U.S.C.
 1337) is amended by adding at the end the following:
   > - **(q)** *Internet-Based oil and gas lease sales*
   >   - **(1)** *In general* In order to modernize the Nation’s offshore leasing program to ensure the best return to the Federal taxpayer, reduce fraud, and ensure a fair and competitive leasing process, the Secretary may conduct lease sales under this section through Internet-based, sealed-bidding methods.
   >   - **(2)** *Sale requirements* Sales conducted under paragraph (1) shall ensure—
-  >     - **(A)** live web streaming of the bid reading process;
+  >     - **(A)** a publicly and freely accessible digital delivery of the bid reading process, such as live Internet streaming, and an option for bidders to submit bids electronically;
-  >     - **(B)** a bidder verification process that discloses to bidders at least 24 hours before the bid reading process a list of bids submitted by all persons on each lease tract without disclosing bid amounts;
+  >     - **(B)** a bidder verification process that discloses to bidders, by no later than 5 p.m.
+Central Time of the day before each sale, a list of all bids submitted (including the person submitting each bid) on each lease tract without disclosing bid amounts;
   >     - **(C)** the ability for a bidder to correct a possible misreading of a submitted bid;
-  >     - **(D)** an independent, third-party observer from the Department of the Interior’s Office of the Inspector General present during the bid reading process to prevent wrongdoing, independently certify the bidding process, and maintain transparency;
+  >     - **(D)** a designee from within the Office of the Solicitor of the Department of the Interior to act as an independent, third-party observer who will be present during the bid reading process to prevent wrongdoing, independently certify the bidding process, and maintain transparency;
   >     - **(E)** data security measures to ensure bidder data is kept secure; and
   >     - **(F)** a participant survey soliciting voluntary feedback from bidders on the bidding process.
   >   - **(3)** *Transparency in sale-day statistics*